jaxernst/blockchain-boids/README.md

 ## Blockchain Boids!

 Create and own unique, parameterized flocking simulations.
-Run these simulations via the Boid web engine, or the Boid mint engine to see your flock move around and live perpetually onchain.
+Run these simulations via the Boid web engine and create new Boid species through the mint engine to see your flock fly around and live perpetually onchain.